clinicedc/edc-visit-schedule/README.md

 ### Enrollment and Disenrollment models

 Two models_mixins are available for the the enrollment and disenrollment models, `EnrollmentModelMixin` and `DisenrollmentModelMixin`.
-Enrollment/disenrollment models may be used for only one `visit_schedule`.
+Enrollment/disenrollment models may be used for all schedules in a `visit_schedule`.
 The `visit_schedule_name` is declared in the model's `Meta` class.
-Each schedule contained in the `visit_schedule` uses the same enrollment/disenrollment models.
+In the example, each schedule contained in the `visit_schedule` uses the same enrollment/disenrollment models.
 The schedule name is saved with the model instance to make it possible to differentiate between enrollment/disenrollment to each schedule.

 For example: